-One of the most telling signs of hard drive failure is system slowdown and the “blue screen of death.”
+One of the most telling signs of hard drive failure is a notorious stop error known as the “blue screen of death.”

-While there are a million different things that can cause these symptoms, simply coming across one of them should give reason for concern.
+While there are a million different factors that can cause these symptoms, simply coming across one of them should give reason for concern.

-In fact, if any of these symptoms persist after you re-install your system or while you’re in Windows Safe Mode, then it is almost certainly related to a hard drive about to fail.
+In fact, if any of these symptoms persist after you re-install your system or while you’re in Windows Safe Mode, then it is almost certainly related to a hard drive on the brink of failure.